Monogamy of highly symmetric states: Kn -Extendibility

 \subsubsection{$K_{n,m}$-extendibility}

 One can formulate optimization problems \cref{def:sdp_dual_worst_edgetransitive,def:sdp_state_primal} in the setting of other edge-transitive graphs $G$.
 In particular, if $G$ is a complete bipartite graph $K_{n,m}$, then the relevant optimization problems were solved in \cite{jakab2022extendibility} for Werner and isotropic states.
-For example, the optimal value $p_I(K_{n,m},d)$ is:
+For example, the optimal values $p_I(K_{n,m},d)$ and $p_B(K_{n,m},d)$ are:

-Note, that in the case of a complete bipartite graph $K_{n,m}$ the value of $p_B(K_{n,m},d)$ the Brauer state optimization problem \cref{def:sdp_dual_worst_edgetransitive} coincides with the value $p_I(K_{n,m},d)$ above due to symmetries of the graph $K_{n,m}$.
+Note, that in the case of a complete bipartite graph $K_{n,m}$ the value $p_B(K_{n,m},d)$ of the Brauer state optimization problem \cref{def:sdp_dual_worst_edgetransitive} coincides with the value $p_I(K_{n,m},d)$ above due to symmetries of the graph $K_{n,m}$: one can twirl the solution of the Brauer state optimization problem with $U \otimes \bar{U}$ to get the isotropic solution without changing the optimal value $p_B(K_{n,m},d)$.

+Notably, $q_W(K_{n,m},d)$ does not have a nice expression for general $d$ \cite{jakab2022extendibility}, so it is currently an open problem to find one.
+In the special case $m=1$, the formula for $q_W(K_{n,1},d)$ was found in \cite{johnson2013compatible}:

-In general, it is interesting to understand the values $p_W(G,d),\, p_I(G,d),\, p_B(G,d)$ for arbitrary edge-transitive graphs.
+In general, it is interesting to understand the values $q_W(G,d),\, p_I(G,d),\, p_B(G,d)$ as well as the full $(p,q)$ extendibility region for arbitrary edge-transitive graphs.
 In the following section, we provide an application of the Werner state extendibility on cycle graphs $C_n$.